All freshman applicants are required to submit:

 How to apply

-Apply online through the WMU Portal.
+Apply with the WMU online application by creating a MyBronco account.
 To begin your application, select the “Sign Up” button in the top right corner, and fill in your legal first and last name, primary email address, birth date and current school.
 You will also need to create a password.
 Be sure to save your personal account login information so you can return to complete your application in more than one session, or to check your application status.
 We will use your email address to communicate with you as the status of your application is updated.
+Or apply online via the Common Application.

 Changing Your Application